c4deszes/arduino-project-template/README.md

 ### Compile project

-1. Run `compile.sh` to compile the project, output will be located in
+1. Run `compile.sh` to compile the project, output will be located in the `build` directory